More Energy, less Capex: Redefining production limits with physics-infused AI

 “Instead of waiting for breakdowns, we envision to have the foresight to prevent them”, says Rahul Verma, Digital Twin Architect at BDTI.
 “It’s a completely different way of running this facility.”

-However, the journey is far from over: now, ADNOC Offshore is planning on integrating BDTI’s Physics Infused AI-powered asset performance management platform to its plant, ensuring continuous monitoring in real time, predictive maintenance, operational scenario testing, and long-term scalability.
+However, the journey is far from over: now, the leading oil and gas producer is planning on integrating BDTI’s Physics Infused AI-powered asset performance management platform to its plant, ensuring continuous monitoring in real time, predictive maintenance, operational scenario testing, and long-term scalability.

 The digital twin evolves with each data cycle – learning, adapting, and safeguarding capacity for the future.

-“At the heart of this journey lies a shared vision with ADNOC Offshore, to move beyond monitoring and co-create a new standard for operational foresight.
+“At the heart of this journey lies a shared vision.
+To move beyond monitoring and co-create a new standard for operational foresight.
 It’s deeply fulfilling to see how our partnership is driving real, measurable value and reshaping how reliability is perceived in the industry.” says Bharat Oruganti, Sales & Partnerships Manager at BDTI.

 A blueprint for complex industries